The meaning of "acculturation" is the process of social, psychological, and cultural change that stems from blending between cultures.

-Here is the indoor bath, and you will find completely same tiles are used as House of Siloam.
+Here is the indoor bath, and you will see completely same tiles are used as Siloam.

 Unfortunately, the not good use of spring water looks also similar and you can hardly find fresh spring water provided into the tub.

 When you go outside, you will see a big pool.

 The water of the pool is not spring water, but in the back, there is a hot tub filled with free-flowing spring water.

 Through the characteristic water outlet, even though the amount is small, hot spring water is always provided to the tub.

 On that regard, Lake Elsinore Hot Springs Motel looks superior to House of Siloam.

 The unique water has slimy texture and strong smell of hydrogen sulfide, which is especially valuable in the United States where people normally recognize the smell as bad odor.

 At the shower room near the indoor bath, you can take a shower using the spring water.